MoFan-5501/jokegenerator/README.md

-# jokegenerator
+# Joke Generator
-Just a fun mini project made using JokeAPI
+Just a fun mini project made using JokeAPI to generate any type of jokes